rbock44/mbgo/README.md

 }
 ```

-Now when you run mbgo in the test folder the generates an mb.json that contains all the content json encoded.
+Now when you run mbgo in the test folder it generates an mb.json file that contains all the content in escaped json format.

-you just need to use e.g. curl to POST the data with @mb.json.
+It is enough to just use CURL to post the data @mb.json.

-The upload.sh in test shows the registration of the mock and the run of three different requests.
+The sample test script upload.sh in the test folder shows the registration of the mock and the run of three different requests.

 To build mbgo you just need to checkout my repository and run "go install"

-To run the test you need to isntall mountebank on your machine and run in with "mb --allowInjection".
+To run the test you need to install mountebank on your machine and run in with "mb --allowInjection".

 For the use in some secure environments I would use iptable to restrict mountebank to certain ports and also create an own mountebank user with no rights.